zackjewell/zjnety/content/about-site.md

 ---
 ## About My Site

-The concept for this site is not only as my little corner of the web but as a teste bed for new ideas and tehcniques.
-So if something acts weird, doesn't display right or is flat out broken drop me a line.
+This site is more than just my personal space on the web; it’s also a playground for experimenting with new ideas and techniques.
+It’s constantly evolving, so it might not always be perfect or polished.
+If you encounter any issues, like weird behavior, incorrect display, or outright brokenness, feel free to [let me know]().

+I’m a big fan of the open web and its potential.
+I’ve always dreamed of creating something that can stand the test of time, unlike those siloed-off sites and services we use today.
+(Looking at you, MySpace and Twitter.)
+Content can disappear overnight, but this space will always be here.

+I’m also starting to put my words into action and practice what I believe in.

 This website is built on [Eleventy static site generator](https://www.11ty.dev), with deployment to [Netlify](https://www.netlify.com).
+Probably one of those fancy CMSes sometime.
+Who can say.